8388688/8388688.github.io/README_EN.md

 My favorite projection is playing games and programming, I like creative, and I often tkink something neaningless in my spare time, so I usually get confused.

-Hatred: rules, oil boss、the girl named Guo。
+Hatred: rules, oil boss、the girl named Guo\*yuan。

 > *Hate school rules, but not to the point of intolerance. *